-The recording of the patient's conditions, co-morbidities and medical history for the current admission is the responsibility of the responsible consultant.
+The recording of the patient's conditions, co-morbidities (also described as long-term conditions) and medical history for the current admission is the responsibility of the responsible consultant.
 It is not the responsibility of a clinical coder to analyse information from previous hospital provider spells in order to identify and code conditions.